 Ultimately, a Product Manager is responsible for making sure that their product is as successful as possible — both short-term tactically and long-term strategically.
 This means that the Product Manager must:

 - Deliver products that better meet customer needs

 - Increase revenue and profitability

 - Create delighted customers who generate positive word-of-mouth referrals

-- Capture and own markets long-term as a result of solid product strategy which drives overall company efforts
+- Capture and own markets long-term as a result of solid product strategy that drives overall company efforts

-In other words, the buck stops with the Product Manager—they are responsible for defining, building, and delivering their product, and making it successful in the market.
+In other words, the buck stops with the Product Manager.
+They are responsible for defining, building, and delivering their product, and making sure it’s successful in the market.